manav-ray/CS4604_Labs/5.indexing/Lab_5.md

 ```
 SQLite version: 3.26.0 (From rlogin)
 Findings:
 Everything seems to be working fine.
 The presence of indeces seems to lower execution time for operations on large tables.
+I used .eqp ON to actually make sqlite execute the queries instead of just print out the explanation.
 ```

 ps.
 Use this command to check your SQLite version. `sqlite3 --version`